This post is also available in: Nederlands (Dutch)

 Persons living, for a period of 1/3 or more of the 24 months prior to the employment, within a radius of 150 kilometer (‘as the crow flies’) from the Dutch border are not eligible for the ruling.
 Please note this 150 kilometer area is calculated directly from the Dutch land borders, so not including the territorial/economic Sea area.

 For example former UK tax residents from London will qualify, however expats from Belgium will in principle not qualify.
 Several court procedures as well as the EU commission have concluded that the 150 kilometer criterion is not in breach with EU law.

 All previous stays, with some exemptions, in the Netherlands during the prior 25 years will be deducted from the maximum applicable term of the ruling.

 Applicable term of the ruling –

-The applicable maximum term of the ruling is 8 years (5 years as of 2019).
-A request for the ruling is best to be filed within the first four months after the commencement of the employment as in that case the ruling will have retroactive affect until this commencement date.
+The applicable maximum term of the ruling is 5 years.
+A (pro forma) request for the ruling is best to be filed within the first four months after the commencement of the employment as in that case the ruling will have retroactive affect until this commencement date.
 If the request is first filed after these first four months have passed, the ruling will only be applicable as of the month following after the month in which the request has been filed.
-Also in that case the preceding period will be deducted from the maximum applicable term of 8 years.
+Also in that case the preceding period will be deducted from the maximum applicable term of 5 years.